triciiaaa/santa-app/README.md

 6. **`index.ts`**

-   - Entry point for the application.
+   - Main entry point of the application.
    - Initialises necessary services and starts the application.

 ## Data Storage